elicia4/elicia4/README.md

 - I can write some simple Bash scripts.
 - I use VMs daily (QEMU/Virt Manager).
 - I can set up the majority of modern Linux distributions.
-- I can set up a simple server (on Debian with Lighttpd or on Ubuntu with Apache, I know <br />and used a tiny bit of MariaDB and PHP).
+- I can set up a simple server (on Debian with Lighttpd or on Ubuntu with Apache, <br />I used a tiny bit of MariaDB and PHP).
 - I know some basic C, C++, Python, Pascal, HTML, CSS, and JS.
 - I can code some primitive graphics and games.